-Features: cliff, enclosed pasture, coastal valley, coastal margin
+Features: cliff, enclosed pasture, coastal valley, spreading room.

-Figure 25 illustrates cliff top fields interrupted by a coastal valley.
+Figure 24 illustrates cliff top fields interrupted by a coastal valley.

-The trail crosses the valley near the sea avoiding an inland detour that would otherwise be necessary to avoid the steeper valley slopes to landward 1.
+The trail crosses the valley near the sea 1.
 Although the route is quite steep here, it is preferred to any inland alternative because it is more direct.